Last Updated on June 24, 2026

 Greater Amberjack

-They’re available year-round but are most common in warmer months.
-Federal regulations restrict harvest during spawning season (typically May-July), so check current rules before targeting them.
+They’re available year-round but are most common in the warmer months.
+Federal regulations restrict harvest during the spawning season (typically May-July), so check current rules before targeting them.

 Lane Snapper and Reef Fish

-Lane snapper (smaller, with yellow fins) and vermilion snapper (“beeliners”) offer consistent action when red snapper season is closed.
-Gray triggerfish are another common reef catch with firm, sweet meat.
+Lane snapper (smaller, with yellow fins) and vermilion snapper (“beeliners”) provide consistent action when red snapper season is closed.
+Gray triggerfish are another common reef catch, with firm, sweet meat.

-Red grouper, gag grouper, and other bottom dwellers hold on to deeper structure.
+Red grouper, gag grouper, and other bottom dwellers hold over deeper structure.
 They fight hard and immediately try to rock you into cover.
 Heavy tackle is essential.

 Mahi-Mahi (Dolphinfish)

-Peak season runs May through September.
+Peak season runs from May through September.
 They’re aggressive feeders, willing strikers, and spectacular jumpers.
 Their white meat is excellent.
-Average fish run 5-15 pounds; bulls over 30 pounds are taken each year.
+Average fish weigh 5-15 pounds; bulls over 30 pounds are taken each year.

 Peak season: Summer.
 See the full calendar →